wcm-io/wcm-io-caconfig/parent/src/site/markdown/deploy-configure-caconfig-in-aem.md

 * `org.apache.sling:org.apache.sling.caconfig.impl`
 * `org.apache.sling:org.apache.sling.commons.johnzon`

-You should apply the same configuration to the Sling Context-Aware Configuration bundles that is present in AEM 6.3 (e.g. for support reading `sling:configRef` property stored in `jcr:content` subnodes of AEM content pages):
+You should apply the same configuration to the Sling Context-Aware Configuration bundles that is present in AEM 6.3 (e.g. for support reading `sling:configRef` property stored in `jcr:content` subnodes of AEM content pages and ignoring properties with `cq:` namespace):

 ```
   org.apache.sling.caconfig.resource.impl.def.DefaultContextPathStrategy